 Inside each of these, you will find pre-written copy (that we’ve tested) as a starting point.
 All you have to do is fill In the blanks with information like your online shop’s name and a couple links to your shopping cart.

 Once you’ve set this up, congratulations!
 You’re now primed to more-than-double your cart abandonment recovery.

 But if you want to create a truly comprehensive shopping cart abandonment recovery strategy, we now have pre-built shareable workflows exactly for this scenario that you can install in one click.

-All you have to do is plug in your Shopify information (or other ecommerce integrations) and Facebook information, and you’re ready to roll.
+All you have to do is plug in your Shopify details (or other ecommerce integrations) and Facebook information, and you’re ready to roll.

-Plus, with Drip’s integration with Facebook custom audiences, you can sync email subscribers to audiences for automated Facebook advertising.
+Plus, with Drip’s integration with Facebook custom audiences, you can sync people to audiences for automated Facebook advertising.
 This lets you retarget customers both via email and Facebook ads—multiplying your touch points with potential buyers.